Gordonjo/Jekyll-Mono/about.md

 ## Education

+* Present - PhD in Machine learning -- University of Cambridge
 * 2017 - MPhil in Machine Learning, Speech and Language Technology -- University of Cambridge (distinction).
 * 2016 - MSc. in Applied Statistics and Engineering -- Ben-Gurion University (magna cum laude).
 * 2014 - BSc. in Engineering -- Ben-Gurion University (magna cum laude).